MARLEY-MC/marley/data/structure/README.md

 This directory contains the nuclear structure data recommended for use with the MARLEY event generator.
-The data for potassium-40 are based on the 2017 ENSDF evaluation for A=40 (see https://bit.ly/2Y4nPdg for details).
+The data for potassium-40 are based on the 2017 ENSDF evaluation for A = 40 (see https://bit.ly/2Y4nPdg for details).
 Data for all other nuclides included in this collection are taken from files that were originally produced by A. Koning, S. Hilaire, and M. Duijvestijn for use with the nuclear code TALYS-1.6.
 The original versions (in a different format)